 How to Identify Pavement Ants

 In buildings, pavement ants are most likely to be found in ground-level masonry walls, but they also nest in walls, insulation and under floors.
-Outside, these black ants typically nest under stones, pavement cracks and next to buildings.
+Moreover, outside, these black ants typically nest under stones, pavement cracks as well as next to buildings.

-These black pavement ants do not pose a public health risk, but they can contaminate food and should be avoided.
-If you notice pavement ants in your property, contact the ant control specialists at GreenLeaf.
+These black pavement ants do not pose a public health risk, but they can contaminate food and also should be avoided.
+If you notice pavement ants on your property, then contact the ant control specialists at GreenLeaf.

 Pests, such as pavement ants, are attracted to moisture.
 To prevent pavement ants, eliminate standing water around the home.
 Keep tree branches and other plants cut back from the house.
 Sometimes pavement ants use these branches to get into your home.
 Make sure that there are no cracks or little openings around your house.
 Ensure firewood and building materials are not stored next to your home because pavement ants like to build nests in stacks of wood.
 Indoors, clean up spills and crumbs on counter tops and kitchen floors.

 Let us help you out.

 At GreenLeaf we are not afraid to roll up our sleeves and get our hands dirty.
 We are more than just the “exterminator”.
 We are your neighbour, protectors of public health and the environment.
 Give us a call, and let our team take care of your business or home.